 - In: Igor Kokoskov (story)

 - The Suns talked about conducting a “wide-ranging” head coaching search, and they delivered on that promise, talking to at least at least 10 candidates.
-Ultimately, they decided on Jazz assistant Igor Kokoskov, who will become the first European-born NBA head coach.
+Ultimately, they decided on Jazz assistant Igor Kokoskov, who becomes the first European-born NBA head coach.

 - Interviewed: David Fizdale (story), Frank Vogel (story), Steve Clifford (story), Vinny Del Negro (story), James Borrego (story), Nick Nurse (story), Chris Finch (story), Jason Kidd (story), Mike Budenholzer (interviewed; withdrew from consideration)